PARTIZIP II: How the past participle is formed and used in German

 The root verb here is weak.
 Hence it is conjugated like a weak verb

-Here, the root verb is a strong and so it is treated like a strong verb
+Here, the root is a strong verb and so treated like a strong verb

 VerbGermanEnglish